ghartisuraj/ghartisuraj.github.io/_pages/about.md

 Welcome to my data analyst portfolio!

 While working in ecommerce, I stumbled upon the captivating world of data analysis, machine learning, and predictive analytics.
-It was during a challenging project when I realized the potential of data to transform businesses.
+It was during solving a business problem when I realized the potential of data to transform businesses.

 I made the leap into this exciting field, eager to harness the power of data.
 Along the way, I honed my skills in data visualization, cleaning messy datasets, conducting statistical analyses, implementing machine learning models, and venturing into cloud computing to scale my data projects.